tigerfarm/work/golang/README.md

 ````

 --------------------------------------------------------------------------------
-### Twilio Golang Sample
+### Twilio Golang Sample Program to Send an SMS

-Create sms.go based on the
+In your working directory, create sms.go based on the
 [Twilio Golang samples](https://github.com/twilio/twilio-go).
 ````
 package main